zeroaceee/EDMapper/README.md

 ## example usage
 open cmd navigate to where the EDMapper.exe is located and type `EDMapper.exe notepad.exe C:\\test.dll MessageBoxA`
-* note that you need to specify a function that get's caled offten in order for this injector to work.
+* note that you need to specify a function that get's called frequently in order for this injector to work.

 ## assembly ref